gnolang/gnonative/examples/UnityClient/README.md

 ## Copy API dependencies

-We will copy the generated GnoNative API files and gRPC C# stubs in `Assets/Gno`.
+We will copy the generated GnoNative API files and gRPC C# stubs into `Assets/Gno`.

-In a terminal, write this command (remplace ${gnonative} by the location where is gnonative in your filesystem):
+In a terminal, cd to your Unity project folder and write this command (replace ${gnonative} by the location where is gnonative in your filesystem):
 ```bash
 cp -r ${gnonative}/api/gen/csharp Assets/GnoNative
 ```